elm-community/elm-faq/index.md

 **Why does this work?**

-The handling of URL changes within your app is already defined at the top level through `Navigation.program` (which adds an implicit subscription).
-So `modifyUrl` and `newUrl` don't call a certain message when they are done.
+The handling of URL changes within your app is already defined at the top level through [`Browser.application`](https://package.elm-lang.org/packages/elm/browser/latest/Browser#application) (which adds an implicit subscription).
+So `replaceUrl` and `newUrl` don't call a certain message when they are done.
 It works regardless of the concrete `Cmd Msg` type of your update, because `Cmd msg` satisfies _any_ `Msg` type.
 (Similar to how you can use generic `Html msg` in any `Html Msg` context.)

 Here are some more in depth resources on URL parsing and navigation.